TedHusted/awake/awake.md/awake.md

 “Brent, Ally is the algorithm, and the algorithm is central to everything on our platform.
 Shouldn’t we pull it back?”

 “Maybe.
 DevOps ran all of the automatic tests before starting the rollout, and everything is green.
-Other changes are using it now so we’d have to revert more than the one commit.
+Other changes are using it now.
+We’d have to revert more than the one commit.
 I’m thinking I can finish the code review and meet with everyone in the morning.
 Hopefully there’s a simple explanation.
 The code itself is goat.
 Dumping it would be annoying.”

 “Could someone from outside the team have made the change?” says Elena, with concern in her voice.